-There are large number of materials which have resistitivities lying between those of insulators $(10^{14} to 10^{20} hm.cm)$ and conductors (10 ohm. cm).
+There are large number of materials which have resistivities lying between those of insulators $(10^{14} \text{ to} 10^{22} \text{ ohm cm})$ and conductors (10^{-6} ohm cm) .
 Such material are known as semiconductors.
-Semiconductors have negative temperature coefficient of resistance i.e. conductivity of semiconductor increases rapidly with increase in temperature Fig.(1.4).
+Semiconductors have negative temperature coefficient of resistance i.e. conductivity of semiconductor increases rapidly with increase in temperature (Figure 2.4).
 Semiconductor Germanium or Silicon, is having four valence electrons.
 When the two atoms of germanium are brought close to each other, the positive core of one atom interacts with one of the valence electrons of the other atom.
-Each core will attract the electrons of the other atom and the two electrons will be shared between two atoms Fig.(1.5).
-Equilibrium state will reach when the attractive force is balanced by the repulsive force, between two positive cores and a covalent bond is thus formed.
+Each core will attract the electrons of the other atom and the two electrons will be shared betweeen two atoms (Figure 2.5).
+Equilibrium state will reach when the attractive force is balanced by the repulsive force, betweeen two positive cores and a covalent bond is thus formed.
 At ordinary temperature, because of thermal energy, crystal lattice is in continuous random motion.
-As a result an individual electron of a convalent bond acquires sufficient energy even at room temperature to break the bond and becomes free.
+As a result an individual electron of a covalent bond acquires sufficient energy even at room temperature to break the bond and becomes free.
 These electrons move freely in crystal.
 When an electric field is applied, this random motion experiences a drift towards the positive electrode representing the flow of current.
 When electron is escaped from covalent bond to become free then empty space left behind is called a hole.
 When a hole is created it moves in the crystal in a random way in the same manner as do free electrons.
 In the presence of an external electric field, a steady drift towards the negative electrode is superimposed upon the random motion of these holes and this represents a current flow which is transported by the absence of electrons.

-1.3 BAND STRUCTURE OF SEMICONDUCTORS :
+2.3 BAND STRUCTURE OF SEMICONDUCTORS :

-When two similar atoms are brought close together, there is an interaction of coupling between the orbits of their electrons that causes splitting of each individual energy level into two slightly different levels.
-In solid, there are large number of atoms which are very close together, therefore, the energy levels are produced, after splitting due to interaction or coupling between orbits of different electrons.
+When two similar atoms are brought close together, there is an interaction of coupling betweeen the orbits of their electrons that causes splitting of each individual energy level into two slightly different levels.
+In solid, there are large number of atoms which are very close together, therefore, the energy levels are produced, after splitting due to interaction or coupling betweeen orbits of different electrons.
+Figure (2.6) shows energy band diagram of diamond lattice as function of atomic spacing, when the atomic spacing is sufficiently large, interaction between atoms is negligible

-Figure (1.6) shows energy band diagram of diamond lattice as function of atomic spacing, when the atomic spacing is sufficiently large, interaction between atoms is negligible and energy levels are those to be found in isolated atoms (position A).
+and energy levels are those to be found in isolated atoms (position A).
 When atoms further come close to each other, their interaction increases and the two energy levels split into bands (position B).
 At position C, in figure the two bands overlap and when atomic spacing is further reduced (position D), the bands spread widely.
 The lower band is completely filled, is called valence band, where as the upper band is normally empty band, is called conduction band.
 The gap between these two bands is called forbidden zone, Eg. It is the minimum amount of energy that should be imparted to the electron in valence band to jump to conduction band.

-1.4 TYPES OF SEMICONDUCTORS : 1.4.1 INTRINSIC SEMICONDUCTOR :
+2.4 TYPES OF SEMICONDUCTORS

+2.4.1 INTRINSIC SEMICONDUCTOR :

 When the conductivity in a crystalline semiconductor is due to breaking of covalent bonds, the substance is said to be an intrinsic semiconductor.
 The conductivity increases with increase in temperature.
-In case of germanium the forbidden energy gap is about 0.67 eV wide at 300 °K. At room temperature there is enough thermal energy to excite an appreciable number of electron-hole pairs.
-This process is called intrinsic conduction (Figure 1.7 a).
+In case of germanium the forbidden energy gap is about 0.67 eV wide at 300 $^{\circ}$ K. At room temperature there is enough thermal energy to excite an appreciable number of electron-hole pairs.
+This process is called intrinsic excitation and the resultant conduction is called intrinsic conduction (Figure 2.7 a).
 The pure semiconductors are intrinsic semiconductors.

-1.4.2 EXTRINSIC SEMICONDUCTOR :
+2.4.2 EXTRINSIC SEMICONDUCTOR :